 - Failed attempts will be logged, unless such action results in the display of a failed password.
 Administrators will regularly inspect these logs for any irregularities or compromises and will be immediately reported to the Information Security Group.

 Failure to comply with this Supporting Policy may result in actions as specified in the Acceptable Use Policy.

-If you are struggling to remember passwords, some common methods is to incorporate the application, with a phrase, and something memorable.
+If you are struggling to remember passwords, some common methods are to incorporate the application, with a phrase, and something memorable.
 Example password for Keuka College credentials.
 A birthday is January 3, 2011.
 A possible password could be “KeukaCollegeWasBornOn010311”.
 This password makes no logical sense, incorporates memorable numbers, and involves what the credentials are for.

 Subject to change without notice – see www. https://www.keuka.edu/it/information-security-policy for current updates